Defense Depot Ogden: Present

 The City of Ogden and Boyer Co. entered an agreement early in the conversion process that forced any and all profit from the BDO to be diverted directly into investments in the facilities.
 This has been instrumental in the continuing expansion and development of the BDO.
 In October 2006, this agreement will expire, giving Ogden City and Boyer Co. even shares of future profits.
 In 2004, $7 million in revenue was seen, with an expected increase in 2005.

 Several notable Federal facilities continue to operate in the BDO.
 The Internal Revenue Service (IRS) maintains a large facility on site as part of its local network of buildings in the Ogden area.
 The United States Army Reserve continues to operate in its facilities, and a Deployable Medical Systems (DEPMEDS) unit, responsible for the refurbishment and supply of medical units, operated until 2002, when it moved to Hill Air Force Base.

-Commercial facilities on site include, among others, Autoliv, Edge Products, Barnes Aerospace, Hersheys, Homedepot, Setpoint, Lofthouse Foods, ICON Fitness, Kenco Logistic Services, and the Standard Examiner.
+Commercial facilities on site include, among others, Autoliv, Edge Products, Barnes Aerospace, Hersheys, Homedepot, Setpoint, TreeHouse Foods, ICON Fitness, Kenco Logistic Services, and the Standard Examiner.

 Two new buildings totaling 280000 sqft and nearing completion have already been partially leased.

 New road and construction area for several industrial buildings along the park's western border, and a planned 500000 sqft cross-dock warehouse will be built on a plot near the center of the park.